Corne2Plum3/Giphurs/README.md

 * Bring back '`calt`' features which couldn't be added to the build (which for example change the width of the )
 * Add the other weights (100, 200, ..., 900?)
 * Add italic.
-* Add better pictures of the font.
+* Add better pictures of the font and better description.

 # Build the fonts

+## Requirements

+TODO

+## Scripts

 This repo provides differents scripts to make the font files, inside the `sources` folder.
 **Ensure that the source folder is your current working directory else they won't work!!!**